Torch Grants FAQ

 Our mission is to advance economic development in Colorado Springs and the surrounding region by attracting and retaining innovative entrepreneurs in the following industry clusters: Sports & Outdoors, Health Innovation, and Human Performance.
 Our return on investment is the creation of jobs and revenue generated by Torch Grants companies that contribute significantly to our region’s economic development.

-What criteria will you use to decide which Boot-Up Camp participants will receive grants?
+What criteria will be used to decide which Boot-Up Camp participants will receive grants?

 Directors, industry experts, and participating judges will review the following: